Shou/blog/_posts/2016-10-27-Type-Operators.md

 idM m = m >>= return . id
 ```

 Or a little more unconventional and compress function types with a sequence type family.
-This requires `-XUndecidableInstances`.
+This requires `-XUndecidableInstances` and `-XDataKinds`.

 ```haskell
 type family IfEmpty xs a b where